ride-css/ride-css/docs/03-typography.md

 You will get margin automatically calculated like to **heading** mixin.

+*note*

+If your css rule has a margin property set, the mixin calculated margin will be discarded in favour of your margin.

 ## small elements (or small text)

 This mixin allows you to calculate ```&lt;small&gt;``` tags.
 Or you can simply use it into a css class to calculate small portions of text.